Simulation-Software-Engineering/Lecture-Material/packaging/overview.md

 Learning goals:

-* Comprehending the necessity to package code
+* Understanding the necessity to package code
+* Determining the type of packaging required for your code
+* Modifying code and packaging it
-* Using package managers to package code and upload to a remote managing platform
+* Uploading code to a remote package managing platform
 * TODO

-## Kick-off discussion
+## Quiz

 Duration: 10 mins
-Format: verbal discussion
+Format: online poll

-* Ask students if they have installed packaged code before?
-Perhaps using `pip`?
-What was their experience?
+* Conduct an online poll with 3-4 questions to get an impression of how much the students already know about packaging
+* Discuss results and quantify the minimum knowledge level of the class

 ## Introduction to packaging